dixant/react-redux-user-list/README.md

 ### `npm start`

 Runs the app in the development mode.<br />
-Choose differnet port as 3000 is taken by the JSON Server.<br />
-Open [http://localhost:3001](http://localhost:3001) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.